Cinnamon Apple Buns

 - In a bowl mix 2 cups brown sugar, cinnamon, and ginger, then sprinkle over the top.
 Roll up tightly.
 Don’t be afraid to tug on the dough, it is very stretchy and the more “rolls” you get the better!

-- Place cinnamon rolls on lightly greased cookie sheet 2 inches apart; lightly press each roll down. **at this point you can cover and freeze them for a rainy day!
-You may also opt to bake each roll in its own small pan.
+- Place cinnamon rolls on lightly greased cookie sheet 2 inches apart; lightly press each roll down.
+Cover and let rise to almost double again.

 - While rolls bake, prepare glaze.
 Combine ingredients and stir until smooth.